pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/deploying-on-google-appengine.rst

 ---------------------------------------------------------

-Since we will be deploying to GAE, we might as well take advantage of features that GAE provides, especially those features that Bottle does not provide, specifically:
+Since we will be deploying to GAE, we might as well take advantage of features that GAE provides, especially those features that Flask does not provide, specifically:

 - User account management (Authentication, Sessions, Login)
 - Database backend

 We will use App Engine's ``Datastore`` and ``Users`` API, read about both in `getting started with App Engine`_.

 Adding Third Party Auth
 --------------------------

+XXX Fixme discuss engineauth and the need for app engine python 2.
+7 version

 http://engineauth.readthedocs.org